ovh/docs/pages/cloud/storage/object_storage/s3_website_https/guide.en-gb.md

 ---
-title: Object Storage - Enabling HTTPS on a S3 static website using a custom domain
+title: Object Storage - Enabling HTTPS on an S3 static website using a custom domain
 excerpt: Learn how to configure your website and the OVHcloud Load Balancer to enable HTTPS
 updated: 2023-05-15
 ---

 ## Objective

-OVHcloud Object Storage can be used to host a static website inside a S3 bucket.
+OVHcloud Object Storage can be used to host a static website inside an S3 bucket.

 > [!primary]
 > A static website contains only static content (HTML pages, images, videos, client side scripts) whereas a dynamic website relies on server-side processing to process data and help render content.

 However, OVHcloud Object Storage S3 static website hosting does not support HTTPS.
-If you want to use HTTPS, you can use OVHcloud Load Balancer to serve a static website hosted on OVHcloud Object Storage S3 and act as a SSL gateway.
+If you want to use HTTPS, you can use OVHcloud Load Balancer to serve a static website hosted on OVHcloud Object Storage S3 and act as an SSL gateway.

 **The following document will explain how to configure your website and the OVHcloud Load Balancer to enable HTTPS.**